MartinPaulEve/meTypeset/README.md

 ###List of Error Codes and Tagging Behaviour

 * 001 - the number of linebreaks found in the document exceeded 80.
 The parser will mark up elements containing more than 3 comments with rend="error-001"
+* 002 - a serious problem occurred in the size classifier that would disorder the document.
+The parser will revert to single-level headings.

 ##Other tools